-Montelukast is an orally active compound which binds with high affinity and selectivity to the CysLT1 receptor.
-In clinical studies, montelukast inhibits bronchoconstriction due to inhaled LTD4 at doses as low as 5 mg.
+Montelukast is an orally active compound which binds with high affinity and selectivity to the $CysLT_1$ receptor.
+In clinical studies, montelukast inhibits bronchoconstriction due to inhaled LTD_4 at doses as low as 5 mg.
 Bronchodilation was observed within two hours of oral administration.
-The bronchodilation effect caused by a β-agonist was additive to that caused by montelukast.
+The bronchodilation effect caused by a β -agonist was additive to that caused by montelukast.
 Treatment with montelukast inhibited both early- and late-phase bronchoconstriction due to antigen challenge.
 Montelukast, compared with placebo, decreased peripheral blood eosinophils in adult and paediatric patients.
-In a separate study, treatment with montelukast significantly decreased eosinophils in the airways (as measured in sputum) and in peripheral blood while improving clinical asthma control.
+In a separate study, treatment with montelukast significantly decreased eosinophils in the airways (as measured in sputum).
+In adult and paediatric patients 2 to 14 years of age, montelukast, compared with placebo, decreased peripheral blood eosinophils while improving clinical asthma control.